Prospects for sub-EW-scale ALP searches via $\gamma+b\bar{b}$ signatures at the LHC using jet substructure techniques: Collider Analysis

 \subsection{Signal extraction and background estimation}

-The final search is performed by selecting a mass window around the ALP reconstructed $\mathrm{m}_{\mathrm{SD}}$ mass variable after all selection requirements listed in Table~\ref{tab:cuts}.
+In light of the precise background estimation provided by the $\mathrm{m}_{\mathrm{SD}}$ side-band fit, the final result is derived by counting the number of signal and background events, after the selection requirements listed in Table~\ref{tab:cuts}, in a mass window centered around the ALP reconstructed $\mathrm{m}_{\mathrm{SD}}$.
+While complex analysis strategies involving substructure observables could increase the sensitivity of the resonance search and should be attempted in the experimental analysis, these are not considered in this work since such approaches would require several steps that use collider data for validation.
 For each mass point, we estimate the $\mathrm{m}_{\mathrm{SD}}$ resolution using a double-sided Crystal Ball function~\cite{Oreglia:1980cs,ATLAS-CONF-2014-031}, which is found to be robust against the change in shape of the resonance peak for different ALP masses.
-The Crystal Ball function, consists of a Gaussian function to fit the core of the distrubtion in combination of a power law function to fit both the low and high $\mathrm{m}_{\mathrm{SD}}$ regions.
+The Crystal Ball function, consists of a Gaussian function to fit the core of the distribution in combination of a power law function to fit both the low and high $\mathrm{m}_{\mathrm{SD}}$ regions.
 The Crystal Ball function is defined as:

 where $N$ is an overall normalisation parameter.
 The Gaussian part of the Crystal Ball distribution has mean value $\mu$ and width $\sigma$, while $\alpha_{\mathrm{low}}$ and $\alpha_{\mathrm{high}}$ parameterise the points where the power law function takes over.
 The corresponding exponents of the power law function are denoted as $n_{\mathrm{low}}$ and $n_{\mathrm{high}}$, respectively.
 In Fig.~\ref{fig:fit}, we show the $\mathrm{m}_{\mathrm{SD}}$ distribution for the simulated signal samples, together with their corresponding Crystal Ball fit, for ALP masses of 20 GeV, 40 GeV, 60 GeV, 80 GeV and 100 GeV.